S. Janaki: Early and personal life

-Janaki was born on 23 April 1938 in Pallapatla, Repalle Taluka in Guntur, Madras Presidency, British India (now in Andhra Pradesh).
+Janaki was born in the Pallapatla village of Madras Province, British Raj (now in Bapatla district, Andhra Pradesh, India) on 23 April 1938.
 Her father, Sistla Sreeramamurthy, was an Ayurvedic doctor and teacher.
-She spent most of her childhood in Sircilla where she got her first on-stage performance opportunity at the age of nine.
+She spent most of her childhood in Sircilla (now in Telangana, India) where she got her first on-stage performance opportunity at the age of nine.
 She learnt the basics of music through a Nadaswaram vidwan, Paidiswamy.
 She never pursued any formal training in classical music.

-Janaki married V. Ramprasad in 1959.
+She married V. Ramprasad in 1959.
 He encouraged her career and accompanied her during most of her recordings.
 He died in 1997 due to cardiac arrest.

-Janaki's mother tongue is Telugu, but she can fluently converse and write in Tamil, Kannada, Malayalam and Hindi.
+Janaki's mother language was Telugu, but she also sang songs in roughly 20 languages in India, including Kannada, Telugu, Tamil, Malayalam, Hindi, Konkani, Odia, Tulu, Urdu, Punjabi and Bengali.

+Janaki died in Mysuru, Karnataka on 11 July 2026, at the age of 88, due to age-related ailments.
+She was cremated with full state honour by the government of karnataka.

 Career

 While in her twenties, Janaki moved to Chennai on the advice of her uncle to work with the music composer R. Sudarsanam in AVM Studios as a singer.
 She started her career as a playback singer in the Tamil movie Vidhiyin Vilayattu in 1957.
 Subsequently, she performed in the Telugu film M.L.A..
 She sang film songs in 6 languages in her first year.

-She picked the Malayalam lullaby "Amma Poovinum" from 10 Kalpanakal as the swansong of her 60-year singing career and retired on 28 October 2017 with a concert held at Mysuru.
+Janaki picked the Malayalam lullaby "Amma Poovinum" from 10 Kalpanakal as the swansong of her 60-year singing career and retired on 28 October 2017 with a concert held at Mysuru.

+Telugu films

+Janaki started her career in Telugu films in 1957 in the film M.L.A.
+Movies like Bava Maradallu, Pooja Phalam and Bangaru Panjaram had songs by S. Janaki which were immensely popular.
+She sang continuous hits throughout the 1960s and 70s, continuing this streak until about the mid-90s.
+Janaki won 12 Nandi awards, 10 for films and 2 for television serial songs.
+A few of her solos are: